-College of DuPage graduate and Western Illinois University Biology Professor Matthew Bonnan is one of four researchers who discovered a new species of dinosaur in South Africa.
+In 2004, Matthew Bonnan and three fellow researchers discovered a new species of dinosaur in South Africa.

 “As the oldest of six children from a working class family, I didn’t have a lot of resources to attend college,” he said.
 “The start I got at COD allowed me to matriculate at the University of Illinois at Chicago.”

-“Unlike other professors I encountered later at larger universities, Mark demonstrated that good, in-depth science teaching could be inclusive rather than exclusive," Bonnan said.
-“Mark showed me that a good professor is a facilitator not a gatekeeper.”
+“Unlike other professors I encountered later at larger universities, Mark demonstrated that good, in-depth science teaching could be inclusive rather than exclusive,” he said.
+“Mark showed me that a good professor is a facilitator, not a gatekeeper.”

 College of DuPage